sulujulianto/sulujulianto/README.md

 ## 🚀 What I'm Currently Working On

-- 🔧 Building scalable backend systems and APIs
+- 🔧 Building scalable backend systems and RESTful APIs
 - ☁️ Exploring cloud technologies and microservices architecture
-- 🤝 Looking to collaborate on open source projects
+- 🤝 Open to collaborating on open source projects
 - 💡 Ask me about backend development, system design, or software architecture
-- ✨ Fun fact: I love solving complex problems with elegant code solutions
+- ✨ Passionate about solving complex problems with elegant solutions
-- 🎌 Enjoying anime and visual novel in my free time
+- 🎌 Enjoying anime and visual novels in my free time

 ---